laithshadeed/sample-timeline/README.md

 ## Reflection

 It is interesting to see how we used to do those things before shifting to Node or async programming.
-You can see how ungly it was to do parallel curl requests.
+You can see how ugly it was to do parallel curl requests.
 Also PHP got lots of recent additions so this code is quite outdated.